 After studying this course you should be able to:

-- Demonstrate the use of stargazing resources such as star maps, stargazing guides and planispheres to find and identify stars and constellations
+• Demonstrate the use of stargazing resources such as star maps and stargazing guides

-- Compare different types of telescope for observing, practice setting up a telescope and demonstrate best use of binoculars
+• Compare different types of telescope for observing and demonstrate best use of binoculars

 • Demonstrate knowledge of star formation and how the Sun works